panacloud-modern-global-apps/jamstack-serverless/step06_programmatically_create_pages/README.md

 Create tempalate dynamic-page.tsx in templates directory for the page created dynamically

+Add a link to the my-dynamic-page page in the index.tsx page

 gatsby develop

 You can now view the dynamically created component page in the browser.